topaz1008/ffmpeg-any/README.md

 ffmpeg-any
 ==================

-A Powershell script for windows that batch process video files and directories with [ffmpeg](https://ffmpeg.org/).
+A command line tool that batch processes video files and directories with [ffmpeg](https://ffmpeg.org/).

+Supports outputting powershell, batch, and bash scripts.
+For use with Windows or Mac\UNIX.

-This script DOES NOT make any changes to your files, it only creates a powershell script with ffmpeg commands.
+This script DOES NOT make any changes to your files, it only creates a script with ffmpeg commands.

 The resulting script will stop processing files if it encounters any errors.

-After running this script in a folder that contains supported video files, a powershell script named `run-ffmpeg.ps1` will be created in the current working directory. (where you ran ffmpeg-any from)
+After running this script in a folder that contains supported video files, a script named `run-ffmpeg` will be created in the current working directory. (where you ran ffmpeg-any from)

-You can then view and/or edit `run-ffmpeg.ps1` before running it to start conversion with ffmpeg.
+You can then view and/or edit `run-ffmpeg` before running it to start conversion with ffmpeg. (file extension will depend on the output script type you choose)

 Installing
 ---------------